kids encyclopedia robot

 Theodore Roosevelt was blackballed when he first applied for membership in 1881, possibly because his mother, Martha Bulloch Roosevelt, was a well-known Confederate sympathizer.
 Following the sudden deaths of his wife and mother in 1884, however, he was offered membership and accepted.
 After running on the Bull Moose Party ticket in 1912, Roosevelt was persona non grata at the club for several years, being welcomed back after the United States entered World War I.

-From its founding a men's club, the members decided to admit women in the mid-1980s.
+From its founding as a men's club, the members decided to admit women in the mid-1980s.
 Faith Whittlesey, President Reagan's Ambassador to Switzerland was the first female member (1986).
 Women now play prominent roles in the club's leadership including the Board of Governors, the Admissions Committee, the Public Affairs Committee, and the House Committee.
 In 2020, the club elected its first woman president, Mary Beth Sullivan.

 Among the Honorary Members were Sandra Day O'Connor, Henry Kissinger, Neil Armstrong, Margaret Thatcher, Antonin Scalia, Brent Scowcroft, Barbara Bush, and H. Norman Schwarzkopf.